streamsdb/site/docs/getting-started-go.md

 fmt.Println("written to stream at position", position)
 ```

+The `AppendStream()` method returns the position of the first message that has been written to the stream.
+In StreamsDB the append operation is an [atomic operation](https://en.wikipedia.org/wiki/Atomicity_(database_systems)), either all the messages are written or none in case of an error.
+Also on a successful write, all messages in a single append operation are written directly after each other.
+In other words, if the example from above returned position `1`, the next message `world` is at position `2` and `!` at position `3`.

 ## Reading from a stream

-Use the `ReadStreamForward()` method to read from a stream in a forward direction, there is also a `ReadStreamBackward()` method to read in the opposite direction.
+Use the `ReadStreamForward()` method to read from a stream in the forward direction.

-Add the following code at the end of the main function to read from the stream from the position we appended our message:
+In the following example we read the `example` stream from the position we got back from the `AppendStream()` method from the previous example and limit the result to a maximum of 10 messages.

 ``` go
 slice, err := db.ReadStreamForward("example", position, 10)